Tap to Donate

 Introduction

-Tap to Donate is a contactless giving app for use with NFC-enabled iOS or Android smartphones and tablets.
+Tap to Donate is a contactless giving app that can be used with NFC-enabled iOS or Android smartphones and tablets.
 It enables the collection of anonymous small donations from prospective givers quickly and easily.
 Any church or organisation using the Giving module with a completed Stripe integration can use it.
-Only donations in GBP are currently supported.

 'Tap' donations are automatically added to the Giving module.
-For UK churches and charities, Gift Aid is claimable on contactless small donations up to £30 that are eligible under the Gift Aid Small Donations Scheme.
-Larger, non-anonymous amounts are also possible - a QR Code directs the giver to your Donate form to complete their donation on their device.
+For UK churches and charities, Gift Aid is claimable on eligible contactless small donations up to £30 under the HMRC Gift Aid Small Donations Scheme.
+Larger and non-anonymous donations are also possible through an in-app QR Code that directs the giver to the Donate form to complete their donation on their device.

 Transaction fees

 Stripe automatically deducts a card processing fee from each tap donation processed, whether the payment is approved or declined.
-The gross donation is added in the Giving module, but the net-of-fees amount is paid to the designated bank account set in your Stripe account settings.
-See our related support article for further information about Integrating with Stripe for online card payments.
+The giver's donation amount is added to the Giving module, but the net-of-fees amount is paid out to the designated bank account set in your Stripe account settings.
+See the related support article for further information about Integrating with Stripe for online card payments.

 App user permissions

-Any user with Use permissions for Tap to Donate can install and configure the app; no user access to other modules is required.
+Any user with Tap to Donate "Use" permission, as indicated below, can log in and use the app; no access to other modules, including the Giving module, is required.
 For further information, see the related article on Adding and managing users.

-The device's default security measures are used to secure access to the app - typically a screen-unlock passcode or biometrics.
+The device's default security measures are used to secure access to the app, typically a screen unlock passcode or biometrics.
 Once unlocked, the device can be used for Tap to Donate.
-An optional app PIN can be set to restrict access to the Fund list, enabling you to lock the device to a preferred fund and prevent fund switching on the device.
-The app is designed for use on church/organisation devices that you make available to collect contactless donations from prospective givers and is not intended for installation on a giver's device.
+An optional app PIN can be set to restrict access to the app settings, enabling you to lock the device to a preferred fund and prevent fund switching on the device.
+The app is designed for use by authorised users on your church or charity's devices and is not suitable for installation on a giver's device, i.e. it's not a personal giving app.

 Supported devices and minimum requirements

-Tap to Donate uses Near-Field Communication (NFC), a wireless technology that enables the chip on a physical card (or a digital wallet phone) to be read when in very close proximity to the device.
+Tap to Donate utilises Near-Field Communication (NFC), a wireless technology that enables the chip on a physical card (or a digital wallet on a phone) to be read when in proximity to the device.

 iOS: iPhone XS or newer running iOS 16.7 or later.
 Note that iPads do not support NFC.